mongodb/mongodbatlas-cloudformation-resources/README.md

 ## IAM Access Error When Previsioning Resources
 If you are having difficulty with IAM access, suggest try registering first with the following IAM role [here](https://github.com/aws-quickstart/quickstart-mongodb-atlas/blob/main/templates/register-mongodb-atlas-resources.yaml#L217).
 This activates the public registry extensions by first using the private registry extensions.

-The naming scheme  for a MongoDB Atlas resource is "..."
+The naming scheme  for a MongoDB Atlas resource on the AWS CloudFormation Third-Party Public Registry is "MongoDB::Atlas::[RESOURCE NAME]".

 ## Logging